Farfallino alphabet

-The farfallino alphabet (in Italian: alfabeto farfallino) is a language game used primarily in Italy, which can be regarded as an elementary form of substitution cipher.
+The farfallino alphabet (alfabeto farfallino) is a language game used primarily in Italy, which can be regarded as an elementary form of substitution cipher.
 It is usually used by children for amusement or to converse in (perceived) privacy from adults.
 The name "farfallino" comes from the word "farfalla" (butterfly), which is an ordinary Italian word but sounds like the "codified" words in farfallino alphabet.
-The farfallino alphabet is similar to games found in other languages such as jeringonza (Spanish/Portuguese), langue de feu (French), Fay Kee Bolee (Urdu) and pig latin (English).
+The farfallino alphabet is similar to games found in other languages such as jerigonza (Spanish/Portuguese), langue de feu (French), Fay Kee Bolee (Urdu) and pig latin (English).

 Rules and variations

 The usual rules for farfallino alphabet are based on the substitution of each vowel with a 3 letter sequence where the vowel itself is repeated with an interceding f.